Bakaczor/InceptionResidualNet/README.md

 and a suitable backend for TorchSharp (choose CUDA if you have Nvidia GPU, otherwise CPU).

 ## Contact
-In case of any problems, contact me at my university mail: bartosz.kaczorowski2.stud@pw.edu.pl.
+If you have any questions or suggestions feel free to contact me at ordinary.email.address@protonmail.com.

+---
+*Copyright © 2024 Bartosz Kaczorowski*